SparseLGS: Sparse View Language Embedded Gaussian Splatting: Experiments

 \paragraph{Ablation studies on language field training.} We compare the results of training language field with image loss and training singly with semantic loss for novel view synthesis.
-From Figure~\ref{fig:ablation_train}, it can be observed that the stronger geometric constraint brought by the image loss prevents the Gaussian shape from growing uncontrollably and overfitting the training views, which makes the Gaussian distributions in space more reasonable in terms of shape and positional distribution.
+From Fig.~\ref{fig:ablation_train}, it can be observed that the stronger geometric constraint brought by the image loss prevents the Gaussian shape from growing uncontrollably and overfitting, which makes the Gaussian distributions in space more reasonable in terms of shape and positional distribution.
+Without image loss (right side of Fig.~\ref{fig:ablation_train}), Gaussians are freely added in unseen regions (black areas), which has limited impact on numerical performance of training views but degrades novel view synthesis.
+This is clearly shown in the supplementary video, where our semantic field yields cleaner edges and avoids misplaced Gaussians in occluded or invisible regions.